 You may enjoy reading how to pack a capsule wardrobe for a cruise with a cold climate and a warm climate.

 These articles also include a free packing checklist that you can download to your device or print off:

 On the last day of the cruise, your cruise carry-on will come in handy as you will have to put your luggage outside of your cabin in the evening.

 On most cruise lines your luggage is collected the night before you disembark the vessel and put on the pier for you to collect when you have disembarked.

 It makes it easier to disembark and quicker.
-This is why your cruise carry on comes in useful, as you can pack all the items you needed the night before and the morning of leaving the ship.
+This is why your cruise carry-on comes in useful, as you can pack all the items you need the night before and the morning of leaving the ship.

 So, remember to pack a cruise carry-on on your next cruise!